stellio-hub/device-catalog/README.md

 ```

 ## Contribute
-This catalog aims at being a collaborative work ou can ask to be added as contributors to create a branch and add new models to the catalog.
+This catalog aims at being a collaborative space in which contributions from the community of users are welcomed.
+Contribution are expected to be done using Git as a versioning tool.
+To support quality of the code base, no direct commit to the repository is possible.
+These should be done using [“Pull-Request”](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).
+You can ask for authoriztion to pullè-requets n the repository by writting an e.mail at contact@stellio.io.